UCL/scikit-surgerydocker/README.md

 cd scikit-surgerydocker
 python3 app.py
 ```
-On execution the python program will (1) read the text file `inputfile.txt` from provided `scikit-surgerydocker/input` directory, (2) append more lines to the existing text and (3) store the whole text in a newly created file `outputfile.txt` in output directory provided in the project.
+On execution the python program will (1) read the text file `inputfile.txt` from provided `scikit-surgerydocker/input` directory, (2) append more lines to the existing text and (3) store the whole text in a newly created file `outputfile.txt` in `scikit-surgerydocker/output` directory provided in the project.
+You can check the `outputfile.txt`

 ```
 cd scikit-surgerydocker/output
 cat outputfile.txt